stayugly/lavamachine/site/content/vr-live-painting/_index.md

     text: >
       My interpretation of the "Rincewind character" from the famous Discworld series.
-The painting is made during the reading of a book scene in Virtual Reality and imminently projected on the wall in the background.
+The painting is made during the reading of a book scene in Virtual Reality and immediately projected on the wall in the background.
 What you will see is what I can see in the headset in real-time!
     vimeonummer: '293225658'
   video10: